-The site is the location of a leakage of cable fluid from a high voltage (HV) underground cable which occurred in early April 2007 and was repaired in September 2008.
-It is RSKs understanding that the fluid contained in the cable is Linear Alkyl Benzene (LAB) and that the total fluid loss was approximately 12,760 litres.
+The site is the location of a leakage of cable fluid from a high voltage (HV) underground cable which occurred in early February 2008.
+It is RSKs understanding that the fluid contained in the cable is Linear Alkyl Benzene (LAB) and that the total fluid loss was approximately 460 litres.
 It is also RSKs understanding that no previous investigations or monitoring has been undertaken at the subject site.
 The site location is shown on Figure 1.